vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/11_cpp17_curry.md

 * clang++'s frontend crashes in versions 3.9 and 4.0 with [the following snippet on *wandbox*](http://melpon.org/wandbox/permlink/ahl5bK74C86ddZga).
 I've reported this as [bug #31435](https://llvm.org/bugs/show_bug.cgi?id=31435).

 I managed to compile `curry` and the snippets used for this article by cloning the latest version of gcc from SVN and compiling it on my machine - I assume that some of the crashes were fixed in on *trunk* and *gcc.godbolt.org* is still a little bit behind.

+### Acknowledgments

+Thanks to *Julian Becker* and *Jackie Kay* for proofreading the article and providing very valuable feedback.